-Since your advanced training will be one-to-one (unless you particularly want to come with a friend), we can concentrate on whatever it is you want to improve on.
+Since your advanced training will be one-to-one (unless you particularly want to come with a friend), we can concentrate on whatever it is you want

 If most of your motorcycle riding is commuting, you'll probably want to learn how to get through the rush hour traffic swiftly and safely.

 If you'll be doing a lot of motorway riding, we can concentrate on keeping out of trouble with all that fast traffic around you.

 Do you go out with a group of riders and find yourself struggling to keep up, even though your bike is supposed to be faster than theirs?
 I can show you how to keep up on a bike that is supposed to be slower.
 However, you do have to ask yourself whether your friends are going faster than their own limits.
 Do they sometimes fall off?
 Do they blame something else (like the road surface) when it happens, instead of thinking about how they could have avoided it?